Toronto Zoo: Africa

 The Zoo's Africa section can only be accessed through the Indo-Malaya or Americas sections of the Zoo.

 Opened in 1998, the African Savanna became the zoo's largest expansion in history.
 The African Savanna combined with the African Rainforest Pavilion encompasses most of the southern third of the zoo.
 The African Savanna featured species include white lions, Grévy's zebras, olive baboons, greater kudus, a white-headed vulture, cheetahs, southern white rhinoceroses, hippopotamuses, spotted hyenas, watusi cattle, warthogs, elands, African penguins and Masai giraffes.

-The African Rainforest Pavilion holds the world's largest indoor gorilla exhibit, home to the zoo's artistic silverback Charles from 1974 until his death in 2024, as well as dozens of other African species, including meerkats, red river hogs, dwarf crocodiles, crested porcupines and pygmy hippopotamuses.
+The African Rainforest Pavilion holds the world's largest indoor western lowland gorilla exhibit, formerly home to the zoo's artistic silverback Charles from 1974 until his death in 2024, as well as dozens of other African species, including meerkats, red river hogs, dwarf crocodiles, crested porcupines and pygmy hippopotamuses.
 The south side of the pavilion was completely refurbished in 2011 and showcases ring-tailed lemurs and Aldabra giant tortoises.

-Species previously held in the Africa section include African bush elephants, mandrills, sable antelopes, impalas, caracals, spotted-necked otters, blue wildebeests and South African fur seals.
+Species previously held in the Africa section include African bush elephants, mandrills, sable antelopes, impalas, caracals, spotted-necked otters, gemsboks, blue wildebeests and South African fur seals.